juliaogris/telejob/README.md

     just ci

-Stress test with a numeric argument specifying the number of concurrent jobs (maximum: ~9000, limited by Go's runtime):
+To execute stress tests, run `just stress` with optional arguments:

-    just stress JOBS
+    just stress JOBS=100 LOG_READERS=100 ADDRESS=""

+This build target accepts optional arguments: `JOBS` for the number of concurrent jobs to start (maximum: ~9000, limited by Go's runtime) and `LOG_READERS` for the number of concurrent log readers streaming logs.
+There is also an optional `ADDRESS` argument to specify an external telejob server, which can be useful for inspecting logs.
+If `ADDRESS` is not set, an internal test server is started on a free port and stopped after the tests complete.

 All other targets can be listed with `just --list`.